NIAEFEUP/cute-visual-studio/README.md

 # cute-visual-studio
-Skeleton project and tutorial for integrating CUTE in CLion Edit Add topics
+Skeleton project and tutorial for integrating CUTE in Visual Studio